 Overview of ExpressVPN vs NordVPN

-The answer should really be some variation of “depends”, but we all know fighting is fun, so let’s see some blood in this battle of ExpressVPN vs NordVPN!
+The answer should really be some variation of “depends,” but we all know fighting is fun, so let’s see some blood in this battle of ExpressVPN vs NordVPN!

-In the blue corner, we have the Panama-born NordVPN, brandishing some military-grade AES-256-CBC encryption, Double VPN, TOR over VPN, a strict no-logging policy and no DNS or IPv6 leaking.
+In the blue corner, we have the Panama-born NordVPN, brandishing some military-grade AES-256 encryption, Double VPN, TOR over VPN, a strict no-logging policy, and no DNS or IPv6 leaking.

 The two are very equally matched, but NordVPN’s additional security features mean the judges score this round of ExpressVPN vs NordVPN in favor of the latter.
-Double VPN can give you that extra edge in cases where the privacy if of utmost importance – for example, if you’re a journalist in China, reporting some anti-governmental news.
+The Double VPN can give you that extra edge in cases where the privacy if of utmost importance – for example, if you’re a journalist in China reporting some anti-governmental news.

 Ultimately, while these numbers are impressive, they’re not necessarily conclusive.
-The number of servers and locations is important to make sure you have a stable connection all over the globe and the speed doesn’t drop drastically when you’re switching from one server to another.
+The number of servers and locations is essential to make sure you have a stable connection all over the globe, and the speed doesn’t drop drastically when you’re switching from one server to another.

-Ease of Use
+Ease of use

-It has another important advantage as well – NordVPN’s options tab offers more choices, yet is very intuitive at the same time.
+It has another significant advantage as well – NordVPN’s options tab offers more choices, yet is very intuitive at the same time.
 A nice uppercut from NordVPN to end the 3rd round of ExpressVPN vs NordVPN.

 Torrenting and P2P

-NordVPN only offers P2P in countries where the law is lax in this regard, furthermore, they optimized hundreds of servers for P2P in particular.
+NordVPN only offers P2P in countries where the law is lax in this regard; furthermore, they optimized hundreds of servers for P2P in particular.
 You can choose these from the list of “Specialty Servers” on the NordVPN client.
-We reckon this one’s a draw!

-NordVPN has over 1,000 servers in the US alone – around two-thirds of what ExpressVPN has in total.
+NordVPN has over 1,600 servers in the US alone – half of what ExpressVPN has in total.
 As such NordVPN is the more reliable choice for Netflix, as well as BBC iPlayer, Hulu, HBO, Kodi, etc.

 China and other restricted countries

-It’s hard to keep up with the VPN blocking efforts of China and the absolute majority of providers give up, even though the market for VPNs is constantly growing – 100 million or 14% of all China’s online population uses one or another.
+It’s hard to keep up with the VPN blocking efforts of China and the absolute majority of providers give up, even though the market for VPNs is constantly growing – 100 million or 14% of all of China’s online population uses one or another.

 Having said all that, it seems that ExpressVPN works both more consistently and with greater performance in China.
 The same is true for some other restricted countries as well (albeit not all of them).

 This one’s easy – if you buy NordVPN for longer than a month, it becomes WAY cheaper than ExpressVPN.
-A brutal beatdown, the judge should probably step in…

-NordVPN vs ExpressVPN – which is better?
+ExpressVPN vs NordVPN – which is better?